FlatheadFlatEarth/TheFlatEarth101.github.io/content/post/local-sun.md

 Antarctic temperatures ranged from approximately -58C to -24C.
 Arctic temperatures ranged from approximately -35C to 0C.

+What could cause this?

-Most Flat Earthers believe that this difference is caused by Antarctica being further from the Sun than the North Pole, and thus, further from the warming rays of the Sun.
+Many Flat Earthers believe that this difference is caused by Antarctica/the "South Pole" being further from the Sun than the North Pole, and thus, further from the warming rays of the Sun.